Editor's Note: This post was originally published at an earlier date and has since been updated.

 "When we often think about casual weekend outfits, we think tracksuits.
 I love to incorporate some sport elements into my outfits.
 However, I stay away from full sporty looks—especially tight tracksuits.
 My go-to formula for a casual outfit includes oversize jeans, a white T-shirt, and an oversize cardigan or blazer.
 Comfy and easy.
 To make my casual outfit a bit more unique, I love adding statement jewelry like a big necklace." — Jazdzyk

 "One area of my wardrobe that has definitely improved is my casual game.
 In my 20s, I didn't give much thought to my look on a casual day.
-It was a jean and whatever T-shirt I threw on.
+It was jeans and whatever T-shirt I threw on.
 Now I love casual separates so much—especially soft sweatshirts, sweatpants, and sweaters.
 A pair of distressed jeans and my favorite T-shirt and cardigan are a current go-to of mine." — Jeniese Hosey

 "The element I often avoid are miniskirts.
-I don't like to show my legs a ton, hence I tend to go for a leather midi skirt mixed with silky tops.
+I don't like to show my legs a ton.
+Hence I tend to go for a leather midi skirt mixed with silky tops.
 Overall, I tend to go for pieces that are fun, unique, and stand out in a crowd—like a unique blazer, puff-sleeve tops, or one-shoulder tops combined with oversize jeans and colorful heels." — Jazdzyk

 "There is very little that I restrict myself to not wearing, but my rule of thumb has always been that if I have to fidget with it, then I'm not going to wear it.
 So I stay away from super-short items when it's time go out.
 I want to be comfortable without thinking about how I look all the time.
 When I go out, I gravitate toward mid-length dresses, jeans, and a fabulous party top.” — Hosey